Yevhen-Tkachenko-1/Spring-Boot-Demo/Marketplace-Spring-Security-App/README.md

 ![](picture/21.PNG)

-If User tries open Customers tab, he will get `Login` page:
+For example, if User tries to open Customers tab, he will get `Login` page:

 ![](picture/22.PNG)